UKNCSP/CDDS-CMIP7-mappings/README.md

 # UKNCSP CDDS-CMIP7-mappings
+**UPDATE 23/10/25: I've altered the gitub action to run as a "cron" job rather than after every update.
+CSV files in the data directory should be updated at the start of every hour @matthew-mizielinski**

 **IMPORTANT: All issues were updated for version 1.2.2 of the Data Request at the end of August.
 All CSV files will have changed as part of this update**